binbashar/le-ref-architecture-doc/docs/user-guide/leverage-cli/basic-features.md

 Commands:
-  aws          Run AWS CLI commands in a custom containerized environment. credentials  Manage AWS cli credentials. kubectl      Run Kubectl commands in a custom containerized environment. project      Manage a Leverage project. run          Perform specified task(s) and all of its dependencies. terraform    Run Terraform commands in a custom containerized... tf           Run Terraform commands in a custom containerized... tfautomv     Run TFAutomv commands in a custom containerized...
+  aws          Run AWS CLI commands in a custom containerized environment. credentials  Manage AWS cli credentials. kc           Run Kubectl commands in a custom containerized environment. kubectl      Run Kubectl commands in a custom containerized environment. project      Manage a Leverage project. run          Perform specified task(s) and all of its dependencies. shell        Run a shell in a generic container. terraform    Run Terraform commands in a custom containerized... tf           Run Terraform commands in a custom containerized... tfautomv     Run TFAutomv commands in a custom containerized...